CHARLOTTE METRO DSA BYLAWS

 Section 1: Ad Hoc Committees

 The Local will have Ad Hoc Committees, which will perform a specific task or accomplish a specific objective and will exist for a limited and explicit duration.
-Ad Hoc Committees may be established and dissolved through a simple majority at a Regular Meeting of The Local or through the Steering Committee.
+Ad Hoc Committees may be established and dissolved through a simple majority at a Genreal Meeting of The Local or through the Steering Committee.
 Ad Hoc Committees shall keep minutes of their meetings and submit a copy of each to the Secretary.
 The structure, duration, and mission of each Ad Hoc Committee shall be designated when established.

-Section 2: Standing Committees
+Section 2: Standing Committee Structure

-1. The Local will have Standing Committees, which will perform designated tasks on an ongoing basis and will exist for an indefinite period.
-Standing Committees may be established through a simple majority vote at a Regular or General Meeting of The Local or through the Steering Committee.
-Standing Committees may be dissolved through a simple majority vote at a Regular or General Meeting.
-The structure and mission of each Standing Committee shall be designated when established and may be modified by a majority vote with a simple majority vote within each Committee.
+The Local will have Standing Committees, which will fulfill designated purposes on an ongoing basis and will exist for an indefinite period.
+Standing Committees may be established through a bylaw amendment at a General Meeting or Convention of The Local.
+Standing Committees may be dissolved through a reverse bylaw amendment at a General Meeting or Chapter Convention.
+The purpose of each Standing Committee shall be designated when established and may be modified by a two-thirds majority vote at a General Meeting or Convention.

-Section 3: Committee Responsibilities
+Section 3: Standing Committees

 Article IX: Statements